onap/vnfrqts-requirements/docs/Chapter8.rst

 R-15659: The VNF **MUST** restrict changing the criticality level of a system security alarm to administrator(s).

-R-96634: The VNF Vendor **MUST** describe scaling capabilities to manage scaling characteristics of the VNF.
+R-96634: The VNF provider **MUST** describe scaling capabilities to manage scaling characteristics of the VNF.

 R-32641: The VNF **MUST** provide the capability to encrypt data on non-volatile memory.